 While most salad dressings are “keto-friendly”, they’re not all necessarily healthy.
 Most brands make their dressings with refined vegetable oils like canola and soybean oil, which increase inflammation in the body.

-Your next best option is to just make your own keto salad dressing at home using olive oil and vinegar or our Ceasar Salad dressing recipe.
+Your next best option is to just make your own keto salad dressing at home using olive oil and vinegar or our Ceasar salad dressing, blue cheese dressing, thousand island dressing or ranch dressing recipe.

 Top 10 Keto Salad Recipes